aleksireede/Linux-Post-Setup/README.md

 # Linux-First-Setup
 This script is intended to run only once when you first install your linux os.

-Currently supports all debian based(ubuntu mint pop etc.) linux operating systems.
+Supports ONLY debian based(ubuntu mint pop etc.) linux operating systems.

-Supports also arc,btw! based distros.

 # Installation
 - download archive